 5- Social selling.
 Social selling is all the rage these days.
 And it has a great use.
 Here is one of the approach I use that could be labelled “social selling” which, I believe, give me some results.
 If the prospect I am targeting is on Twitter, I tend to retweet one or two of her tweets prior to contacting her.
 So my name means something to her.
 And my mail is still cold but it’s a little bit less cold as she has seen my name not long ago.
 So, I would not call myself the Derren Brown of cold emailing but it is useful to have my name in my prospect’s mind or, at the very least, in her subconscious.
 And, needless to say, I naturally retweet one or two after cold emailing!

 There is a lot more to say about cold emailing which I will not cover here.
 For example, adapting the mail to the targeted person (different role, different pains).
+And I could hop onto Dmitry blog post to find out some examples of cold emails.
 But I hope the above are useful?
 Any advice to share when you cold email?